Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 The Basics Of Our Indoor Seed Germination Setup

-We detail our germination setup in much more detail in this piece, but this is the overview of what we use to grow our garden starts.
+We detail our germination setup in much more detail in another article, but this is the overview of what we use to grow our garden starts.

 We’ve spent a fair bit of effort trying to optimize our indoor growing systems for space efficiency.
 We don’t have all the space in the world, so how we use that space is important to us.